How to Make Upside-Down Caramelised Orange Cake With Ricotta

 I often look for inspiration in the incredible Italian cuisine when cooking or baking, and each time I congratulate myself for the result is always exceptional.

-I tried two versions for this cake: for one, I sprinkled sugar on the bottom of the baking mould and placed the orange slices over it to caramelise them during baking.
+I tried two versions for this orange and ricotta cake: for one, I sprinkled sugar on the bottom of the baking mould and placed the orange slices over it to caramelise them during baking.
 The result was a delicious cake (flattened as I turned it upside down) that did not live to see the next day!
 It was just a Saturday cake devoured after lunch by my extended family.

 I placed the batter first and decorated it with orange slices and a handful of blueberries for the second cake.
 This one raised slightly more than the first version and maintained the shape.